canzarlab/McSplicer/README.md

 Sample data and usage examples can be found at `examples` subfolder.

-You can run McSplicer easily in 3 steps:
+Initially, you need as inputs the annotation GTF format file and alignments bam file, then you can run McSplicer easily in 3 steps:

 1. Run exonRefine to refine the set of exons into non-overlapping segments.